-A native of Oakland California, Bart Davenport’s roots are in the 90s garage and blues scenes.
+A native of Oakland, California, Bart Davenport’s roots are in the 90s garage and blues scenes.
 His first band, The Loved Ones performed a rawkus style of r&b, opening for the likes of Junior Wells and John Lee Hooker.
 In the 00s Davenport went solo and turned the volume down but not the intensity.
 Whitest Boy Alive and Kings of Convenience singer, Erlend Øye, has called him the “best one-guy-and-guitar performer there is”.
-Bart’s decision to perform solo was born out of pragmatism.
-Traveling light made touring possible and performing alone helped the artist to hone in on conveying subtle and meaningful material.
-The recording studio was another matter entirely.
+It made pragmatic sense to tour “solo” but Davenport’s heart was always in ensemble band arrangements and his recordings often reflect his affection for collaboration.

-Between Fall 2010 and Spring 2011 Davenport released three European records and spent much of his time touring the continent.
+Between Fall 2010 and Spring 2011, Davenport released three European records and spent much of his time touring the continent.
 There was a covers album, ‘Searching For Bart Davenport’ (Tapete Records, Germany) and two from side projects; ‘With All Due Respect’ by Incarnations (Lovemonk, Spain) and ‘Comedians’ by Honeycut (Discograph, France).
-In 2012.
-Bart Davenport’s ‘Someone2Dance’ b/w ‘Cheap Words’ saw the return of longtime compatriot, Sam Flax, as Producer.
-The Flax production opened a new chapter in the Davenport saga, with drum machine, synth and guitar lines reminiscent of early 80s new wave and power pop.
-Following that, Davenport relocated to Los Angeles where he gathered together the band that would eventually record ‘Physical World’, released on Lovemonk and Burger Records in March 2014.
-Bart and the band are currently recording with producer, Aaron Olson (L.A.
-Takedown) and with any luck, will release something new in Fall, 2017.
+In 2012, Bart Davenport’s ‘Someone2Dance’ b/w ‘Cheap Words’ saw the return of longtime compatriot, Sam Flax, as Producer.
+The Flax production opened a new chapter in the Davenport saga, with synthesizers reminiscent of 80s new wave.
+Following that, Davenport relocated to Los Angeles where he gathered together the band that would eventually record ‘Physical World’, released on Lovemonk and Burger Records in March 2014 to some critical acclaim.
+Indeed, Pitchfork described it as “sophisticated and cheap-sounding at once, it’s likeable within five seconds of hitting your ears”.
+In 2017 Bart and the band recorded a follow up album titled, ‘Blue Motel’ produced by Aaron Olson whose signature sounds give the new album a darker, cinematic atmosphere.